 Trends in the biomass of 3+-quarter-old bigeye tuna in the EPO are shown in Figure 4.10, and estimates of the biomass at the start of each year are presented in Table 4.2.
-The biomass of 3+-quarter-old bigeye increased during 1980-1984, and reached its peak level of about 531,000 t in 1986.
-After reaching this peak, the biomass of 3+-quarter-old decreased to an historic low of about 212,000 t at the start of 2004.
+The biomass of 3+-quarter-old bigeye increased during 1980-1984, and reached its peak level of about 537,000 t in 1986, after which it decreased to an historic low of about 254,000 t at the start of 2004.
+The biomass has increased in 2004 and 2005 due to two recent spikes in recruitment.

 The trend in spawning biomass is also shown in Figure 4.11, and estimates of the spawning biomass at the start of each year are presented in Table 4.2.
-The spawning biomass has generally followed a trend similar to that for the biomass of 3+-quarter-old, but is lagged by 1 to 2 years.
-A summary of the age-specific estimates of the abundance of bigeye in the EPO at the beginning of each calendar year is presented in Appendix E (Figure E.1).
+The spawning biomass has generally followed a trend similar to that for the biomass of 3+-quarter-old bigeye, but is lagged by 1 to 2 years.
+A summary of the age-specific estimates of the abundance of bigeye in the EPO at the beginning of each calendar year is presented in Appendix C (Figure C.1).

 There is uncertainty in the estimated biomasses of both 3+-quarter-old bigeye and of spawners.
-The average CV of the biomass estimates of 3+-quarter-old bigeye is 0.14.
-The average CV of the spawning biomass estimates is 0.18.
+The average CV of the biomass estimates of 3+-quarter-old bigeye is 0.12.
+The average CV of the spawning biomass estimates is 0.16.

-Given the amount of uncertainty in both the estimates of biomass and the estimates of recruitment (Section 4.2.2), it is difficult to determine whether, trends in the biomass of bigeye have been influenced more by variation in fishing mortality or recruitment.
+Given the amount of uncertainty in both the estimates of biomass and the estimates of recruitment (Section 4.2.2), it is difficult to determine whether trends in the biomass of bigeye have been influenced more by variation in fishing mortality or recruitment.
 Nevertheless, the assessment suggests two conclusions.
 First, it is apparent that fishing has reduced the total biomass of bigeye present in the EPO.
 This conclusion is drawn from the results of a simulation in which the biomass of bigeye tuna estimated to be present in the EPO if fishing had not occurred was projected using the time series of estimated recruitment anomalies, and the estimated environmental effect, in the absence of fishing.
 The simulated biomass estimates are always greater than the biomass estimates from the base case assessment (Figure 4.12).
 Second, the biomass of bigeye can be substantially increased by strong recruitment events.
-Both peaks in the biomass of 3+-quarter-old bigeye (1986 and 2000; Figure 4.10) were preceded by peak levels of recruitment (1982-1983 and 1996-1998, respectively; Figure 4.9).
+Both peaks in the biomass of 3+-quarter-old bigeye (1986 and 2000; Figure 4.10) were preceded by peak levels of recruitment (1982-1983 and 1996-1998, respectively; Figure 4.9) as is the recent upturn in biomass.

 To estimate the impact that different fisheries have had on the depletion of the stock we run simulations where each gear is excluded and the model is run forward as is done in the no-fishing simulation.
 The results of this analysis are also provided in Figure 4.12.
 It is clear that the longline fishery had the greatest impact on the stock prior to 1990, but with the decrease in effort from the longline fisheries, and expansion of the floating-object fishery, the impact on the population is far greater for the purse-seine fishery than for the longline fishery.
 The discarding of small bigeye has a small, but detectable, impact on the depletion of the stock.
-Overall the biomass is estimated to be about 22% of that expected had no fishing occurred.
+Overall the biomass is estimated to be about 33% of that expected had no fishing occurred.